apache-hb/cthulhu/data/docs/contrib.md

 - Everything must be implemented in standard C11
   - No compiler extensions in common code.

-- No io or filesystem access that isnt marhshalled by @ref io_t or @ref fs_t
+- No io or filesystem access that isnt marhshalled by @ref io or @ref filesystem
   - Makes porting to systems with non tradition IO easier.

 - The build process must only rely on C and meson